top of page

 504

-The SBA 504 loan is a fixed rate, low down payment, long term loan for owner occupied, for profit businesses.
+This program provides fixed rate, low down payment (10%), long term loans.
 It is designed to preserve working capital, stabilize costs, and enhance economic development.

 Financing structure of a typical $1 million project